Charlotte Wrongful Termination Lawyers

 The state’s public policy doctrine deems workers’ compensation as a legal right, making it illegal for employers to interfere with workers’ comp claims.

-When employees suffer work injuries that cause disabilities, the Americans with Disabilities Act provides workplace protections that require the employer to make reasonable accommodations for disabled employee.
+When employees suffer work injuries that cause disabilities, the Americans with Disabilities Act provides workplace protections that require the employer to make reasonable accommodations for disabled employees.

 For example, if an employee suffers a back injury that precludes them from lifting boxes or other objects — which is part of their normal employment duties — the employer should adjust their duties to a position that does not require lifting until he or she is fully healed.